bstefanescu/qutejs/web/doc/docs/attributes/q-call.md

 In this example, we are registering the connect / disconnect handlers using the current rendering context `$push` method.

-The `import` attribute of `x-tag` is required to access variables declared in the current file within the template.
+The `import` attribute of `q:template` is required to access variables declared in the current file within the template.

 This technique can be used **on any DOM element**, not only on functional component elements.